Autoscaler/autoscaler/autoscale-source-kubernetes/README.md

  This module relies on performing API calls to Kubernetes and retrieving instance info on deployments which have the label `autoscale.metric: rabbitmq`.
- This module has a dummy health check to comply with the existing interface.

 ## Failure modes